 One of the biggest challenges for any mom or dad is a baby not napping.
-Learn what to do when the baby won’t nap and how to get him to finally sleep.
+Learn what to do when your baby won’t nap, and how to get them to finally sleep.

 It’s the frustration we all dread: the skipped nap.

 It didn’t matter how tired I knew my baby was—he’d still refuse to nap.
 It also didn’t help when one missed nap would reshuffle the entire day and even ruin our plans.
 Sometimes, daytime naps had the power to make or break my day.